-This weekly podcast is hosted by comedian Jimmy Pardo and co-host Matt Belknap.
+Never Not Funny is hosted by comedian Jimmy Pardo and co-host Matt Belknap.
 Listeners can enjoy free episodes every Wednesday, and prime episodes each Sunday.
-The hosts welcome a guest in the second half of each episode, and engage in insightful and hilarious free-form conversation with them.
+The hosts welcome a guest in the second half of each episode and engage in insightful and hilarious free-form conversation with them.

 The topics discussed on this podcast range from pop culture and music to personal or interesting anecdotes.
 Listeners especially enjoy a segment called Judge Jimmy, where the cast settles a dispute submitted by a listener.
 Some notable guests to date include Andy Daly, Sarah Silverman, Chris Elliott, Colin Hanks, and Conan O’Brien.

-In 2006, Doug Benson came out with this weekly comedy podcast, which was originally named “I Love Movies With Doug Benson.”
+In 2006, Doug Benson came out with Doug Loves Movies, which was originally named “I Love Movies With Doug Benson.”
 Benson hosts various heavy-hitting guests each week, such as Mark Cohen, Chris Distefano, and Amy Miller, to talk about comedy and movies that they either love or hate.

 Some regular features of this podcast include Name That Movie, Tweet Relief: Tweets About Movies, Watch This/Not That, From the Corrections Department, and Whose Tagline Is It Anyway?

 Your Mom's House is hosted by married comedians Tom Segura and Christina Pazsitzky.
 The couple discusses topics such as ongoing events, comedy, and anecdotes from their daily lives.
 Some notable guests they have hosted to date include Bryan Cullen, Joe Rogan, and Bill Burr.
 This podcast was nominated as a comedic finalist in the Best Comedy category of the 2012 Stitcher Awards.
 Listeners enjoy weekly updates on Tuesdays.